Welcome to Bewilderbeast Droppings.

 This old report was reprinted in the 1997 Hilton vs Michaelhouse sports day brochure:

-It seems drop goals were four points and tries were three in those days.
+Drop goals were four points and tries were three in those distant days.
 I like that the one side was “smarter with their feet” . . and that that beat “pretty passing”.

 Ginger Bain’s father Stewart died in 1939: